Socotra Packing List & Prep Guide

 Some trips can be arranged using camels to trek deep into the Haggier Mountains and some beaches will be visited by use of dhow boats.

 There are no ATMs in Socotra and credit cards are not accepted anywhere.
-There is a Western Union & Moneygram in Hadiboh if worst comes to worst (note a $2000 monthly withdraw limit).
+There is a Western Union & Moneygram in Hadiboh if worst comes to worst (note a $2000 monthly withdrawal limit).

 Camping, Hotels & Hygiene

-There are two hotels in Hadiboh where you can rent rooms, though do not expect anything remotely fancy.
-My only reason for not recommending staying in them is that traveling between destinations on the island is long and you’ll miss out on most the highlights if you need to travel to and from Hadiboh each day.
+My only reason for not recommending staying in them is that traveling between destinations on the island is long and you’ll miss out on most of the highlights if you need to travel to and from Hadiboh each day.

 Food & Water